The answer depends on your holiday/travel dates and your priorities.

 All the little dishes (mezes) make a wonderful meal - okra in tomato sauce, humous, cacik, stuffed vegetables and vine leaves, small bite sizes of liver fried with tomatoes etc etc. Gorgeous.

-hey guys. you'll enjoy your trip to istanbul, be sure about that -) about 7 years agoAnswered by eha via WorldNomads.com
+hey guys. you'll enjoy your trip to istanbul, be sure about that -) over 7 years agoAnswered by eha via WorldNomads.com